hedyhli/dotfiles/README.md

 ## TODO

-- [ ] add LSP and completion to emacs
+- [x] add LSP and completion to emacs
 - [x] (n)vim mapping for gg=<backtick><backtick> (not needed anymore since we had `g@` mapping for LSP format)
 - [x] `.addpath` file
-- [ ] Wait for nvim 0.5 to because more widely adopted in system packages, then do the things in [nvim TODO](#todo-for-neovim)
+- [x] Wait for nvim 0.5 to because more widely adopted in system packages, then do the things in [nvim TODO](#todo-for-neovim)
+- [ ] Flesh out emacs config to support *most* of my needs for programming and writing
+- [ ] (planning) Drop Doom support